-- Prospective employer relationship-building/networking. - Identifying potential employment opportunities consistent with the participant's Vocational Profile. - Collaboration and coordination with the participant's natural supports in identifying potential contacts and employment opportunities. - Job search. - Support for the participant to establish an entrepreneurial or self-employment business, including identifying potential business opportunities, development of a business plan and identification of necessary ongoing supports to operate the business. - Identifying and developing customized employment positions including job carving. - Informational interviews with employers. - Referrals for interviews. - Support of the participant to negotiate reasonable accommodations and supports necessary for the individual to perform the functions of a job.
+Prospective employer relationship-building/networking.

+- Identifying potential employment opportunities consistent with the participant's Vocational Profile. - Collaboration and coordination with the participant's natural supports in identifying potential contacts and employment opportunities. - Assisting participants to make contact with relevant agencies and obtain documents needed to access employment supports and services that educate participants on the impact of employment on current benefits. - Consulting with the Office of Vocational Rehabilitation (OVR), benefits counseling agencies, or Ticket to Work employment networks on behalf of a participant. - Job search. - Support for the participant to establish an entrepreneurial or self-employment business, including identifying potential business opportunities, development of a business plan and identification of necessary ongoing supports to operate the business. - Identifying and developing customized employment positions including job carving. - Informational interviews with employers. - Referrals for interviews. - Support of the participant to negotiate reasonable accommodations and supports necessary for the individual to perform the functions of a job.